kubernetes/k8s.io/k8s.gcr.io/README.md

 ### Creating staging repos

-1. Create a google group for granting push access by adding an email alias for it in [groups.yaml].
+1. Create a google group for granting push access by adding an email alias for it in [groups.yaml] and [restrictions.yaml].
 The email alias should be of the form `k8s-infra-staging-<project-name>@kubernetes.io`.
 The project name can have a maximum of 18 characters.